dcasseb/lft_ai/DOCUMENTATION_INDEX.md

 # LFT AI Documentation Index
 ## Your Complete Guide to Using LLMs with Lightweight Fog Testbed

-Welcome!
 This directory contains comprehensive documentation for using Large Language Models (LLMs) with the Lightweight Fog Testbed (LFT) framework.

 ---